Difference equations and Omega functions: Solutions of the functional equation.

-Also using Proposition \ref{prop:exp_growth} the function $h$ has exponential growth in the right half plane $\{\Re s \geq 1\}$.
+Also using the estimate in Proposition \ref{prop:exp_growth} and because of the division by $\Gamma(s/d)$ in the definition of $h$, this function $h$ has exponential growth in the right half plane $\{\Re s \geq 1\}$.
 Therefore using Carlson's Theorem we conclude that $h$ is identically $0$, thus $f(s)=g(s)$ for all values $s$ in this half plane, hence in $\CC$. \end{proof}

 We have proved that the vector space generated by Omega functions can be characterized by the functional equation (\ref{eq:functional_eq}) and the growth property (\ref{eq:estimate}).
 This generalizes to Omega functions Wielandt's characterization for Euler Gamma function (1939, \cite{Wie}, \cite{Rem1}, \cite{Rem2}).